LaniakeaSCL/DDA-Line-Algorithm/README.md

-# DDA-Line-Algorithm
-Implementation of the DDA Line Algorithm in Python.
-Takes two points (x1, y1) and (x2, y2) as input, calculates intermediate coordinates, and prints each point until the line reaches the endpoint.

 # DDA Line Algorithm in Python

 This repository contains a simple implementation of the **Digital Differential Analyzer (DDA) line algorithm** in Python.
 The algorithm generates all the intermediate points of a line between two given coordinates and prints them continuously until the line reaches the endpoint.